PyryL/ds-project/docs/messages.md

 Note that the key-value pairs are backups from the joining node's viewpoint, but primary (leader) pairs from the receiver's viewpoint.

+This same request is also used in fault tolerance by a node to request the leader keys of itself.

 The response: